-If it gets fertilized, the fertilized egg travels through the fallopian tube to the uterus.
+If it gets fertilized, the embryo travels through the fallopian tube to the uterus.
 Hormone levels rise and help prepare the uterine lining for pregnancy.
-A person with a uterus who ovulates is most likely to get pregnant from having sex during the 3-4 days before or on the day of ovulation.
+A person with a uterus who ovulates is most likely to get pregnant from having sex during the 4-5 days before or on the day of ovulation.
 Women with cycles that are shorter or longer than average may ovulate before or after day 14.

-If pregnancy occurs, the egg is attached to the uterine wall.
-If the egg is not fertilized, and no pregnancy occurs, the egg will break apart and get absorbed.
+If pregnancy occurs, the embryo attaches to the uterine wall.
+This is called implantation.
+If the egg is not fertilized, and no pregnancy occurs, the egg will get absorbed.
 Then, hormone levels drop, and the thickened lining of the uterus is shed during the menstrual period bleeding.

 How to calculate menstrual cycles manually

 - Get a calendar.
 This can be either a paper calendar or one on a computer, phone, or tablet.